AdaCore/spark2014/docs/lrm/source/statements.rst

       :Trace Unit: PR 5.9 SS Pragma Assume is like pragma Assert but creates no proof obligation.

+.. _etu-proof_pragmas-ss:

 .. centered:: **Legality Rules**

+.. _tu-proof_pragmas-03:

-#.
-Pragmas Assert_And_Cut and Assume have the same syntax for their Boolean
-   actual parameter, name resolution rules and dynamic semantics as pragma Assert.
+3. Pragmas Assert_And_Cut and Assume have the same syntax for their Boolean actual parameter, name resolution rules and dynamic semantics as pragma Assert.